krisbolton/cyber-warfare-explained/advanced_persistent_threats_APT.md

 # Overview of APT Targets

-Advanced threat actors target entities for a varity of reasons; to gather intelligence, to gather intelligence on individuals, to further or protect the interests of the state, to conduct espionage, to steal techonolgy, or to disrupt or damage.
+Advanced threat actors target entities for a varity of reasons; to gather intelligence on businesses and individuals, to conduct espionage, to steal techonolgy, or to disrupt or damage, all with the goal of furthering or protecting the interests of a nation state.

 To date, APT groups have targeted the following sectors within economies; [FILL].

 # List of APTs

-Only countries who's offensive cyber activities have been discovered are included here.
-If you believe there is an omission please <a href="mailto:cyberwartoday@gmail.com">get in touch</a>. *Last updated: Jan 2020.*
+Only countries who's offensive cyber activities have been discovered in the wild are included here.
+If you believe there is an omission please <a href="mailto:cyberwartoday@gmail.com">get in touch</a>.

+*Last updated: Jan 2020.*

 # China